-As the founder of Spanx and one of the world’s most influential businesswomen, Sara Blakely knows a thing or two about what it takes to make a great hire, especially when it comes to hiring executives for her own company.
+As the founder of Spanx and one of the world’s most influential businesswomen, Sara Blakely (pictured above) knows a thing or two about what it takes to make a great hire, especially when it comes to hiring executives for her own company.
 One of her favorite interviewing strategies is to step back and see how the candidate fills moments of silence — including what questions they ask.

 “You can learn the most about a person by the questions he or she asks or doesn't ask,” Sara explains.
 “So I let the candidate ask.
 I make sure I'm quiet for more than half of the time during our interview, and I also make sure there are a few awkward moments of silence.
 You usually hear the best stuff in those moments.”

 If you don’t feel comfortable leaving gaps in the conversation, be sure to leave time at the end of every interview for candidates to ask questions.
 If you don’t, candidates may leave feeling uncertain about the company or role and you may miss out on some key insights about them, like what they’re most passionate about.

 Sara also has another piece of advice that has inspired the likes of Richard Branson: Great leaders should hire “for their weaknesses.”
 In other words, to create a well-rounded company, business leaders need to recognize and communicate their own strengths and shortcomings so their recruiters can find talent to fill those gaps.